 Stewart speaks on community and home gardening and composting, on landscaping approaches that are sustainable, water efficient, low-chemical, wildlife-friendly, and that utilize native plants, and on the overall greening of the urban environment.

 Video clips, a large collection of audio interviews, information about her books, and two book excerpts are available here.
-To discuss Amy Stewart as a possible speaker, please call 408-865-0888, or send us an email message here.
+To explore engaging Amy Stewart as a speaker, contact her here.
+For the most up-to-date information about Amy, visit her website here.

 A Division Of